Basic Call and Put Options Strategies

 Buying puts for protection

+Buying a put option is usually considered a bearish strategy because the price of a put tends to rise as a stock price falls.
 If a trader is bearish on a stock, they might consider buying a put instead of shorting the stock.
-Shorting stock might be considered risky because there's no cap on potential losses.
-The theory behind the protective put is that a trader buys the put option on stock they already own in case the stock drops.
+Shorting stock is very risky because there's no cap on potential losses, while the maximum loss for a put option is the premium paid.

-Risk profile for protective put
+Risk profile for a protective put

 Source: thinkorswim platform